code16/ozu-client/README.md

 ```

 > [!IMPORTANT]
-> Please use PHP 8.4 for your project as our beta builder only support PHP8.4 for now.
+> As our beta builder only works with PHP 8.4 for now, your project must use PHP 8.4.

 ## Usage